 Despite the unexpected and outsized impact of the pandemic on most industries, and in the lives of most consumers, the global economy bent but did not break during the “winter of COVID.”
 The response of national governments undoubtedly had a critical stabilizing effect.
-We collectively bounced back when the medical community declared it safe-ish and the societal conscious decided we’d had enough.
+We collectively bounced back when the medical community declared it safe-ish and the societal consciousness decided we’d had enough.
 Activities and spending habits that had been on hold were no longer, to the delight of US citizens and businesses.

 Understandably, the uncertainty clouding the near and long-term health of the markets, businesses, and consumers has reintroduced scrutiny across all expenses at the P&L level to conserve cash in the short term.
-And this pressure is often felt most acutely in marketing, forcing many to answer the question “Should I reduce or pause our advertising and marketing?” in an effort to contribute to short-term conservation initiatives.
+And this pressure is often felt acutely in marketing, forcing many to answer the question “Should I reduce or pause our advertising and marketing?” in an effort to contribute to short-term conservation initiatives.

 Signal From Noise

 But three circumstances of the early phase of the pandemic, a unique imbalance of supply and demand across most industries, the meteoric rise of e-commerce, and mask and social distancing health measures overshadowed a familiar pattern that seems unfashionable to admit: sales are often the result of spend.